Langevin dynamics of lattice Yang-Mills-Higgs and applications

 so the first identity follows.
 For the case $M=\mS^{N-1}$, we first compute the gradient in $\R^{N}$ as above, which gives $2\kappa N\sum_{e=(x,y)} Q_e\Phi_{y}$.
 We then project $Q_e\Phi_y$ onto $T_{\Phi_x}\mS^{N-1}$, which is given by

 so the second identity follows.
 The third identity follows in the same way. \end{proof}

-\br For a function $F$ on $E_\Lambda$, the sum $\sum_{e=(x,y)}F_e$ is over the $2d$ edges $e$ with $u(e)=x$, and it can be viewed as a discrete divergence of $F$ at $x$.
-The term $\sum_{e=(x,y)} (Q_{e}\Phi_{y}-\Phi_{x})$ appearing above can be then viewed as a discrete divergence of the discrete covariant derivative \eqref{e:cov-der}, namely discrete gauge covariant Laplacian.
+\br For each $x$, the term $\sum_{e=(x,y)} (Q_{e}\Phi_{y}-\Phi_{x})$ appearing in Lemma~\ref{lem:nab_x} can be then viewed as a discrete divergence of the discrete covariant derivative \eqref{e:cov-der}, namely, a ``discrete gauge covariant Laplacian'' at $x$.
 This is a standard discretization of the gauge covariant Laplacian, see also e.g. \cite[Section~3.2]{MR2884879}, \cite[Eq.~(20)]{MR4408017}. \er